junxit/us-congress-bills-113/metadata.md

 - 2014-01-13 — Introduced in House
 - 2014-01-13 — Referred to the Committee on Appropriations, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-01-13 — Referred to the Committee on Appropriations, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-01-15 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+458, H. Con.
+Res.
+74 is considered passed House.(consideration: CR H452; text as passed House: CR H452)
+- 2014-01-15 — Pursuant to the provisions of H. Res.
+458, H. Con.
+Res.
+74 is considered passed House. (consideration: CR H452; text as passed House: CR H452)
+- 2014-01-15 — Received in the Senate.